westonnelson/docs-1/packages/website/docs/enforcers/overview.md

 #### Advanced Run-Time Rules missing from native EVM transactions:

-- If the transaction requires other on-chain state conditionals (`oracles`) to be true/false before executing.
+- **PROBLEM:** If the transaction requires other on-chain state conditionals (`oracles`) to be true/false before executing.
-- **SOLUTION**The Delegatable framework's Caveat Enforcers enable nuanced run-time transaction execution rules that unlock these transaction signing **super powers**!
+- **SOLUTION:** The Delegatable framework's Caveat Enforcers enable nuanced run-time transaction execution rules that unlock these transaction signing **super powers**!

 ## Enforcers